Comparison of the AK-47 and M16: Reliability

 In tests conducted in 2005 and 2006 the Army found that on average, the new M4s and M16s fired approximately 5,000 rounds between stoppages.
 In 2010, U.S. Marines operating in Afghanistan reported no reliability problems with their M16 rifles and M4 carbines.
 "This is more so given the account of Chief Warrant Officer Joshua S. Smith, the Marine responsible for weapons training and performance in the Third Battalion, Sixth Marines, which is engaged in daily fighting in Marja.
 'We've had nil in the way of problems; we've had no issues,' he said of the M-4s and M-16s.
 The battalion has about 350 M-16s and 700 M-4s, he said."

-The newest version of the M16 in U.S. service is the HK416 (a.k.a. the M27 Infantry Automatic Rifle) which uses a proprietary gas system derived from the HK G36, replacing the direct impingement gas system used by the standard M16/M4.
+The newest version of the M16 in U.S. service is the HK416 (a.k.a. the M27 Infantry Automatic Rifle) which uses a proprietary gas system derived from the HK G36, replacing the internal-piston] gas system used by the standard M16/M4.
 The HK system uses a short-stroke gas piston driving an operating rod to force the bolt carrier to the rear.
-This design prevents combustion gases from entering the weapon's interior, a shortcoming with direct impingement systems.
+This design prevents combustion gases from entering the weapon's interior, a shortcoming with internal piston and direct impingement systems.
 The reduction in heat and fouling of the bolt carrier group increases the reliability of the weapon and extends the interval between stoppages.
-The short-stroke gas piston require less maintenance and cleaning.
+The short-stroke gas piston requires less maintenance and cleaning.
 It reduces operator cleaning time and stress on critical components.
 "Improving the service interval requirements provides a major benefit to soldiers that may not have the ability or opportunity to thoroughly clean their rifle.
 Also, the design of the external gas piston system is less susceptible to build up of other contaminants in extreme environments."
-During factory tests the HK416 fired 10,000 rounds in full-auto without malfunctioning.
+During factory tests, the HK416 fired 10,000 rounds in full auto without malfunctioning.